 Disinfection antimicrobials: antimicrobials utilized in liquid or wipe applications that deliver high kill rates quickly but provides discontinuous microbial reduction.

-Embedded antimicrobials: antimicrobials utilized for product preservation, odor control and the control of stain causing microorganisms and can offer continuous microbial reduction on a material.
+Embedded antimicrobials: antimicrobials utilized for product preservation, odor control, control of stain causing microorganisms, or continuous microbial reduction on a material.
 These are frequently chosen for their chemical and temperature stability and can be incorporated into products when they are being manufactured.

 - A systems approach is needed in healthcare.
 There are multiple avenues that can lead to a reduction in HAI rates.
 These include adherence to strict handwashing regimens and rigorous monitoring and accountability programs, vigilance over patient care, and care of the patient environment.
 Only by impacting all three areas of the healthcare ecosystem will a significant reduction in HAI rates be obtained.

 - Embedded antimicrobials are safe for the environment.
-Embedded antimicrobials are encapsulated within the article and do not leach out into the environment.
+Embedded antimicrobials are securely incorporated within the article and do not leach out into the environment.

 - Embedded antimicrobials are safe for people.
 Embedded antimicrobials go through rigorous safety testing in ordered to be registered with the United States Environmental Protection Agency (EPA).
 These tests evaluate the impact of the antimicrobial on human health and safety.

 - Embedded antimicrobials have proven efficacy.
 There are multiple government and not for profit institutions that develop protocols to demonstrate antimicrobial efficacy.
 Microban adheres to a strict internal standard demanding that at a minimum each product must demonstrate a 90% reduction in bacteria over the use of the article.